 Combined bid solicitations offer vendors an opportunity to sell greater quantities of their products.
 As a result, participating agencies usually obtain lower prices than by bidding alone.
 Because more than 50 public agencies are now participating, significant savings for chemical purchases are being passed along to the agencies’ water and wastewater customers.

 Frequently Asked Questions

 On what products does the consortium bid?

-In 2016 BACC solicited bids for aluminum sulfate, ammonium sulfate, aqueous ammonia, calcium nitrate, citric acid, ferric chloride, ferrous chloride, hydrofluosilicic acid (fluoride), hydrogen peroxide, liquid chlorine, polymers, sodium bisulfite, sodium hydroxide (caustic), sodium hypochorite (hypo), sulfur dioxide, and sulfuric acid.
+In 2017 BACC solicited bids for aluminum sulfate, ammonium sulfate, aqueous ammonia, calcium nitrate, citric acid, ferric chloride, ferrous chloride, hydrofluosilicic acid (fluoride), hydrogen peroxide, liquid chlorine, sodium bisulfite, sodium hydroxide (caustic), sodium hypochorite (hypo), sulfur dioxide, and sulfuric acid.

 How much are member agencies saving?

 Savings vary, but some consortium members have saved 20 percent or more by participating in BACC bids.